|Back to Main Print This Page Email to a Friend|

 HOW MUCH EXERCISE DO YOU NEED?

 Aim to exercise about 2.5 hours a week.
-Do moderate-intensity aerobic and muscle strengthening activities.
-Depending on your schedule, you could exercise for 30 minutes, 5 days a week or 45 to 60 minutes, 3 days a week.
+It's important to do both moderate-intensity aerobic activity that increases your heart rate and muscle strengthening.
+Muscle strengthening, also called strength training, resistance training, or endurance exercise, should be done 2 times a week.
+Depending on your schedule, you could exercise for 30 minutes 5 days a week, or 45 to 60 minutes 3 days a week.

 You do not have to do your total daily exercise all at once.
 If your goal is to exercise for 30 minutes, you can break that up into shorter time periods that add up to 30 minutes.